Does it grow in cold climates and do Canadians eat it?

 Graviola and cancer

-Graviola is most famous as an anti-cancer remedy.
-In fact there is a well-known study from Purdue University in West Lafayette, Indiana in the U.S. that shows what practitioners of natural medicine have long known: That graviola can be used as a tool to shrink cancer tumors, especially those that are chemo resistant.
+Graviola is most famous there have been claims made for its use as an anti-cancer remedy.
+In fact there is a well-known study from Purdue University in West Lafayette, Indiana in the U.S. that shows what practitioners of natural medicine have long known: A natural agent found in graviola has been shown to be cytotoxic against cancer cells, especially those that are chemo resistant.

 Sloan Kettering Cancer Institute says this about graviola:

 "Extracts of graviola have been shown to be effective against a number of viruses, bacteria, and parasites in test tubes.
 Laboratory studies have also shown graviola to be effective against some types of cancer cells.
 It contains chemicals called acetogenins, which are thought to be the active ingredient.
 However, substances derived from graviola damaged nerve cells and caused neurological side effects similar to Parkinson’s disease in laboratory and animal experiments.
 In addition, some animal studies suggest long-term use may increase the risk of other neurological diseases.
 Graviola may also affect nuclear imaging because it has been shown to decrease the uptake of radio pharmaceuticals used in such procedures."

 Graviola and its use as an anti-cancer tool is highly controversial because claims have been made in the past that it will cure cancer.